remarkjs/remark-squeeze-paragraphs/README.md

 [![Build Status][travis-badge]][travis] [![Dependency Status][david-badge]][david]

-Remove empty paragraphs left from other [mdast] transformations.
+Remove empty paragraphs and whitespace left from other [mdast] transformations.

+Paragraph is considered empty if it is composed from whitespace characters.

 This module provides both AST transformation and a plugin.